joaoviictorti/shadow-rs/README.md

 To build the project, ensure you have the Rust toolchain installed.

 #### Driver
-To build the driver, first go into the `driver` folder, then run the following command:
+To build the driver, first go to the `driver` folder and then run the following command (When you do the first build you have to be as administrator, but after that you won't need to):
 ```sh
 cargo make default --release
 ```

-This driver can be manually mapped using `kdmapper`, for example, to put the mapping support, use the command:
+This driver can be mapped using `kdmapper` among other exploit tools, for example, to put mapping support, use the command:
 ```sh
 cargo make default --release --features mapper
 ```